1 Hour Barefoot Skiing

 - #6 Make sure you have a great boom because this put a tremendous amount of pressure on the boom.
 The safest boom out there is available for FREE Shipping for my members at our equipment page.

-Good luck to you in either learning or teaching someone else to barefoot in this manner which I believe to be the safest when the proper homework is done!
+Good luck to you in either learning or teaching someone else water skiing without skis in this manner, which I believe to be the safest when the proper homework is done!

 Let me know how you do!!
 Email me your success stories!